-Configured in [TCP/IP] → [Security].
+Configured in [TCP/IP] \rightarrow [Security].

 IPsec is a set of standards for encrypted communication over the Internet.
 It provides effective security for both wireless and wired LANs.
 To use this function, you must enable IPsec in the network settings of the computer.
 When IPsec for the transmitter is employed, only transport mode is supported, and 3DES or AES encryption and SHA-1 authentication are used.
-Note that the IP address of the computer for communication with the transmitter must be entered in [Destination address] on the settings screen.
+Note that the IP address of the computer for communication with the transmitter must be entered in [Destination address] under [IP security settings].